metal3-io/project-infra/prow/README.md

 Metal3 Prow dashboard: <https://prow.apps.test.metal3.io>

+## Prow config and jobs

+The configuration files for prow are in the `config` directory.
+The prow jobs have been split out into multiple files to make managing them easier.
+They can be found under `config/jobs`.
+They are all collected into a ConfigMap `job-config` that prow can access.

+The jobs are sorted based on github organization and repository.
+For repositories with release branches, we keep one file per branch.
+This way it is easy to add tests for a new branch by copying an existing file, and removing tests for a branch by just deleting the corresponding file.

 ## Access Controls

 - To merge, patches must have `/approve` and `/lgtm`, which apply the `approved`